Bucket Sort Implementation in JavaScript

 Expected Behavior:

-- Empty Array: The function should handle an empty input array gracefully, returning an empty array.
+- Empty Array: The function should return an empty array if the input array is empty.

 Examples